secretstartups/handbook/security/threat-management/red-team/index.html.md

 ### Red Team Technique Handover

-The Red Team will develop new adversary emulation techniques on a regular basis, both during official operations as well as informal [open-scope](#open-scope-work) activities.
+The Red Team will develop new adversary emulation techniques on a regular basis, both during formalized operations and opportunistic attacks.
 For example, the Red Team may create a bot that logs into development instances and attempts to exploit a specific configuration.
 Once the risk has been proven and existing detection/response capabilities have been tested, it is time for the technique to be fully disclosed internally.

 While this may result in product fixes or infrastructure changes, it is possible that vulnerable configurations may reappear in the environment.
 At this point, GitLab's [Vulnerability Management](https://about.gitlab.com/handbook/security/threat-management/vulnerability-management/) group will take over any ongoing scanning required to monitor for this scenario.
 The Red Team will share any tools they used for the initial discovery, but Vulnerability Management will generally implement a more production-ready permanent scanning solution.